 Port of Melbourne has ongoing dredging obligations to ensure the safe passage of ships visiting the port.

-As Melbourne's population is growing larger, vessels are visiting Melbourne to supply everyday household goods to Victorian families.
+As Melbourne's population is growing larger, wider and longer vessels are visiting Melbourne to supply everyday household goods to Victorian families.

-Dredging works will be carried out at various locations within the port precinct and the South Channel in Port Phillip Bay to remove a build up of sediment and to ensure Port of Melbourne's berths and channels are maintained for shipping.
+Dredging works were carried out over the 2019/2020 summer period at various locations within the port precinct and the South Channel in Port Phillip Bay to remove a build up of sediment and to ensure Port of Melbourne's berths and channels are maintained for shipping.

 Dredging activities have been conducted, on a routine basis, in the shipping channels throughout Port Phillip and the port area over the past 100 years.